front-end-intermediate/session-5/readme.md

 console.log(foo, url);
 ```

-See [the documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) on MDN for options including `import as`, `export as` and exporting multiple items.
+See [the documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) for options including `import as`, `export as` and exporting multiple items.

 <a id="markdown-6-angular-as-a-templating-engine" name="6-angular-as-a-templating-engine"></a>
 ## 6. Angular as a Templating Engine

-Let's look at using an older - but still common and actively maintained - version of Angular as our page templating language.
+Let's look at using Angular as our page templating language.
 Documentation for the features we will be using is located [here](https://docs.angularjs.org/guide).

-Delete the contents of `index.js` and edit `index.html` page in public:
+Save the contents of `index.js` and `index.html` to `index-OLD.html` and `index-OLD.js`.

+Edit `index.html` page in the `app` directory:

 ```html
 <!DOCTYPE html>